BhaveshxPurohit/BhaveshxPurohit/README.md

 ## 👋 About Me

-Hi, I’m Bhavesh, a data and BI analyst with 4.5+ years of experience teams convert large datasets into clear, actionable insights.
-I specialize in SQL, Python, Power BI, Snowflake, and Excel, and I've built scalable analytics solutions that saved $2M+ in costs and improved operational decision-making.
+Hi, I’m Bhavesh, a data and BI analyst with 4.5+ years of industry and academic experience transforming raw data into insights.
+I specialize in Python, SQL, Power BI, Snowflake, and Excel, and I’ve built analytics solutions that optimized operations and influenced multimillion-dollar decisions.

-🚀 I’m passionate about building data pipelines and dashboards that drive growth, especially in mission-driven companies reshaping finance, education, or consumer tech.
-I’m now looking to join a team where I can contribute my technical and storytelling skills to solve complex analytical challenges.
+🚀 I’m passionate about simplifying complex datasets and enabling smarter business moves, especially within fintech, edtech, and retail domains.
+I’m looking for a full-time data analyst or analytics engineer role where I can contribute my technical expertise and problem-solving mindset.

-⚙️ Tech Stack: SQL, Python, Power BI, Excel, Snowflake, dbt, PySpark, AWS, Azure 📍Open to remote or hybrid roles across the U.S.
+⚙️ Tech Stack: Python, SQL, Power BI, Excel, Snowflake, R, dbt, Apache Airflow, Alteryx
+📍Open to remote or hybrid roles across the U.S.

 ---